 The economy has continued on an upward slope and unemployment has steadily decreased, which has encouraged people to spend more on housing.

-In the south especially, sales are booming and expected to grow 6% in 2018 rather than 2.5% — the national average.
+In the south especially, sales are booming and expected to grow 6% rather than 2.5% — the national average.